victoryang1/DAT-BOS-16/lessons/lesson-18/readme.md

 While this isn't always the responsibility of a data scientist, more clarity in the code will often lead to more clarity in the analysis.
 This is particularly true for long-term or open source projects where your code has to make sense to other people in the future!

 One way to write better code is to create and follow a _styleguide_, which is a clear set of rules for your code's organization.
-Columbia recently developed a [special styleguide just for data scientists](http://columbia-applied-data-science.github.io/pages/lowclass-python-style-guide.html).
+In fact, Columbia recently developed a [special styleguide just for data scientists](http://columbia-applied-data-science.github.io/pages/lowclass-python-style-guide.html)!

 Some of the rules are pretty straightforward:
 - "Give variables, methods, and attributes descriptive names"
 - "Write functions that take well-defined inputs and produce well-defined output"

+##### Unit Testing
 Another common practice in software development is _unit-testing_.
 Unit-testing involves write short statements that _test_ a piece of code or function you have written.
 Typically, this test provides a few sample inputs and outputs to ensure your code can produce the same outputs.

 According to Google, ___"ensuring that code has been tested is vital to ensuring that your analysis results are correct."___